turingschool-examples/backend_mod_1_prework/day_6/questions.md

 A class is a template for creating objects/instances.
 They define what type of attributes and methods all instances of that class will share.
 A class is a representation of a "thing", while an instance of that class is the actual "thing".

 1. What is an attribute of a Class?\
 An attribute is a trait or state that contains data (e.g., `color`).
-While all instances will have the same attributes, they each have their own unique attribute _values_ (e.g., `color = 'pink'`).
+While all instances of a class will have the same attributes, they each have their own unique attribute _values_ (e.g., `color = 'pink'`).

 1. What is behavior of a Class?\
 A behavior of a class is an action that an instance can do or have done to it.
-Class behaviors are defined with methods and often impact an attribute in some way.
+These behaviors are defined with methods and often impact an attribute in some way.

 1. In the space below, create a Dog class with at least 2 attributes and 2 behaviors:
 ```ruby